fontforge/designwithfontforge.com/en-US/Spacing_Metrics_and_Kerning.md

 - the value of side bearings can be incremented / decremented by using the keyboard.

-- using commands in the Metrics Window's Metrics menu.
+- using commands in the Metrics Window’s Metrics menu.

 <strong>Adjusting Side Bearing Values with the keyboard.</strong>

-One method of adjusting metric values quickly and accurately in FontForge is by using the 'up', 'down', 'left' and 'right' keys of a keyboard.
-The 'up and 'down' keys are used to incrememt / decrement values and 'alt+up', 'alt+down', 'alt+left' and 'alt+right' are used for navigating around the different value fields of the Metrics Window.
+One method of adjusting metric values quickly and accurately in FontForge is by using the up, down, left and right keys of a keyboard.
+The up and down keys are used to incrememt / decrement values and alt+up, alt+down, alt+left and alt+right are used for navigating around the different value fields of the Metrics Window.

 ## General Principles